qortmdgh4141/GAS/README.md

 ```
 </details>

 ## Pretrained Checkpoints

-Official GAS checkpoints are available on our [HuggingFace page](https://huggingface.co/qortmdgh4141/GAS) 🤗:
+Official GAS checkpoints are available on our 🤗 [HuggingFace page](https://huggingface.co/qortmdgh4141/GAS).

-For each released environment, we provide a `keygraph.pkl` (TD-aware graph) and a `params_*.pkl` (TDR, value/critic, and low-level policy).
+For each released environment, we provide a `keygraph.pkl` (TD-aware Graph) and a `params_*.pkl` (TDR, Value/Critic, and Low-level Policy).

 | Environment | Graph | Policy |
 | --- | --- | --- |